Toufool/AutoSplit/README.md

 - https://github.com/harupy/ for the snipping tool code that I used to integrate into the autosplitter.
 - [amaringos](https://twitter.com/amaringos) for the icon.
 - [ZanasoBayncuh](https://twitter.com/ZanasoBayncuh) for motivating me to start this project back up and for all of the time spent testing and suggesting improvements.
+- [Avasam](https://twitter.com/Avasam06) for their continued work on making an incredible amount of improvements and changes to AutoSplit while I have not had the time/motivation to do so.
 - Created by [Toufool](https://twitter.com/Toufool) and [Faschz](https://twitter.com/faschz).

 ## Donate